Causal inference with recurrent and competing events: Introduction

 In this work, we formalize the interpretation, identification and estimation of various counterfactual estimands in recurrent event settings with competing events using counterfactual causal models ~\citep{robins_new_1986,pearl_causality:_2009,richardson_single_2013, robins_alternative_2011, robins2020interventionist}.
 Building on ideas in~\citet{young_causal_2020} and~\citet{stensrud_separable_2020-1} for the case where the outcome of interest is an incident event (e.g. diagnosis of prostate cancer), we show that several of these estimands in recurrent event settings can be interpreted as special cases of causal effects from the mediation literature -- total, controlled direct, and separable effects -- by conceptualizing the competing event as a time-varying ``mediator'' \citep{robins1992identifiability,robins_alternative_2011,robins2020interventionist}.
 We give identification conditions and derive identification formulas for these estimands and demonstrate how single world intervention graphs (SWIGs) ~\citep{richardson_single_2013} can be used to reason about identification conditions with subject matter knowledge.
 Our results will also formalize the counterfactual interpretation of statistical estimands for recurrent events from the counting process literature \citep{cook_statistical_2007, andersen_modeling_2019}, which has not adopted a formal causal (counterfactual) framework for motivating results.

 The article is organized as follows.
-In Sec.~\ref{sec:observed_data}, we present the structure of the observed data, without the complication of loss to follow-up.
+In Sec.~\ref{sec:observed_data}, we present the structure of the observed data, without the complication of losses to follow-up.
 In Sec.~\ref{sec:estimands_with_competing_events}, we define and describe several causal estimands for recurrent events in settings with competing events.
+In Sec.~\ref{sec:choosing_estimand} we give our own prescription for choosing an appropriate causal estimand for recurrent outcomes.
 In Sec.~\ref{sec:censoring}, we consider how to treat the censoring of events, including by loss to follow-up.
 In Sec.~\ref{sec:identification} we discuss identifiability conditions and give identification formulas for the proposed causal estimands.
-Furthermore, we demonstrate the convergence of discrete-time estimands to continuous-time estimands, and establish the correspondence between the discrete-time identification conditions and the classical independent censoring assumption in event history analysis.\footnote{While these results are shown for recurrent event outcomes, they also apply to the more classical competing event setting described in~\citet{young_causal_2020}, which constitutes a special case of the current work.} In Sec.~\ref{sec:estimation_maintext}, we describe statistical methods for the proposed estimands, and establish conditions for their consistency.
-In Sec.~\ref{sec:examples_revisited}, we illustrate our results using the motivating example of over-treatment in older adults and syncope with simulated data.
+Furthermore, we demonstrate the convergence of discrete time estimands to continuous time estimands, and establish the correspondence between the discrete time identification conditions and the classical independent censoring assumption in event history analysis.\footnote{While these results are shown for recurrent event outcomes, they also apply to the more classical competing event setting described in~\citet{young_causal_2020}, which constitutes a special case of the current work.} In Sec.~\ref{sec:estimation_maintext}, we describe statistical methods for the proposed estimands, and establish conditions for their consistency.
+In Sec.~\ref{sec:examples_revisited}, we illustrate our results using a data example on acute kidney injury under blood pressure treatment.
 Finally, in Sec.~\ref{sec:discussion}, we provide a discussion.